HorseRacingPark.com Horse Racing Game Saturday, 12/21/2024 6:34 ET

 - If a horse is placed way below or way above its ability in a race it may not get as much out of its race as it could.

 - Watch the amount of distance a horse is traveling around the track either through races or works in the last few months.
 Too much or too little can have an impact and each horse is different.
-Distance in races carries a little more weight than distance in works.
+Distance in races has a little more impact than distance in works.
+Distance with handily works have a little more impact than breezing works.

 - Watch for cyclical up and down patterns.